 - Sexual dysfunction in both males and females

-Some side effects of Paxil are more severe and warrant immediate emergency medical treatment:
+Some side effects of Paxil are more severe and may be serious or life-threatening.

 - Balance or coordination disorders

 Paxil may cause complications for women who are pregnant and their fetus and may result in birth defects.
 In 2005, the FDA issued a warning regarding Paxil use in pregnancy and upgraded the medication’s classification to Pregnancy Category D, indicating that human research shows that the drug poses a risk to a developing fetus.

 When Paxil is taken by pregnant women it may cause: